janpeter123/crud_recipes/README.md

 A user can create and rate any recipe without the need of logging in but only the admin user can delete or update recipes.
 Such as names or descriptions.

+*Rating recipes is available only on the desktop version.

  # Application architecture
  <img src="./readme_images/architecturev2.png" width=600/>